meldissa/p5-scribblebox/README.md

 The main business goal for ScribbleBox is to provide users with an e-commerce website from which the user can view variety of stationery products and have the ability to add items to their basket to be able to make a purchase.
 The website also aims to provide a functionality for users to be able to create their own accounts to checkout and leave reviews for different products.

-The business model for this website is B2C (Business to Customer).
+The business model for this website is B2C (Business to Consumer).
 The main target audience for this website are stationery lovers, who enjoy collecting various types of stationery to add to their collection.
 The business also extends to a more general audience of people, so that anyone who is looking to get new and unique stationery can do so through this website.

 ### User Stories <a name="user-stories"></a>